 Post-operative pain, migraine, lower back pain, osteoarthritis of the knee…

 No one wants to live with daily pain.
 Louise has the skills and knowledge to treat both acute and chronic pain conditions using acupuncture and other Traditional Chinese Medicine treatment modalities.
-Given the right environment and the right treatment, the body has a unique ability to return to a state of balance, enabling self-healing.
+Given the right environment and the proper treatment, the body has a unique ability to return to a state of balance, enabling self-healing.

 Acute pain